A Measure of Predictive Sharpness for Probabilistic Models: A Metric of Predictive Sharpness

-S$(d_*)$ provides a continuous analogue of the discrete sharpness measure, where it reflects the concentration of mass over subsets of the outcome space.
-The behavior of the measure is demonstrated in Section~3.2 through numerical examples, with comparisons to Shannon entropy and Kullback--Leibler divergence.
+where $\mu_{f^{\uparrow}}(dt)=f^{\uparrow}(t)\,dt$ and $\mu_U(dt)=\frac{1}{|\Omega|}\,dt$ are probability measures on $[0,|\Omega|]$, and $W_1$ denotes the $1$-Wasserstein distance on $[0,|\Omega|]$, with ground metric $d(s,t)=|s-t|$.
+We defer the derivation of the Gini coefficient formulation to Section~4.2, where the geometric properties of the resulting expression are also discussed.
+S$(f)$ provides a continuous analogue of the discrete sharpness measure, where it reflects the concentration of mass over subsets of the outcome space.